Published in Herald – cover photo by Arif Ali

 The history between Mr. Qadir and the Chaudhry Court – especially one Jawwad S. Khawaja – is a high-octane Mahabharata.
 He was removed as a PCO judge via the Court’s landmark ruling in Sindh High Court Bar Association.
 ‘Around a hundred judges are condemned unheard, when murderers are afforded that right,’ he says.
 ‘The law of necessity too in overdrive – that judgment, to me, is legal nonsense!’

-He was then removed as Prosecutor General, NAB, when the Court ruled his second-time appointment fell under the PG’s ‘non-extendable’ restriction – having served after a break of four years, Mr. Qadir countered it was a fresh appointment.
+He was then removed as Prosecutor General, NAB, when the Court ruled his second-time appointment fell under the ‘non-extendable’ restriction for such an office.
+Having served after a break of four years, Mr. Qadir countered it was a fresh appointment.
 ‘Through thickets of confused jumbles of fact, rotating the law hither and thither, they turn day to night and night to day.
 In what way was this an extension?’

 Having tangoed with the Chaudhry Court twice over, he pulled no punches the third round.
 The AG appeared the next morning before Justices Chaudhry, Khawaja and Khilji Arif Hussain.
 ‘How on earth could this man be on the bench, hearing his own son’s case?’ asks Mr. Qadir.
 ‘At the time, I was a lonely soul – all the press, the judges, the politicians were over on his side!’